DataDog/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

+Here is the source code of the custom check:

 [Python](mycheck.py)

 [YAML](mycheck.-yaml)

 * Change your check's collection interval so that it only submits the metric once every 45 seconds.